 Greater differentiation is needed, not in order to create any hierarchy of suffering but to genuinely understand why and how individual people came to be persecuted and killed.

-‘What was the Holocaust?
-An interactive timeline’ is designed to provide both depth and overview of the history of the Holocaust and reveals how the persecution and murder of the Jews was interwoven with and related to Nazi crimes against other victim groups, including political opponents, the disabled, Roma and Sinti, gay men, Poles, Soviet POWs, and Jehovah’s Witnesses.
+‘What happened to the Jews of Europe?
+The Holocaust and the persecution of other victim groups’ is designed to provide both depth and overview of the history of the Holocaust and reveals how the persecution and murder of the Jews was interwoven with and related to Nazi crimes against other victim groups, including political opponents, the disabled, Roma and Sinti, gay men, Poles, Soviet POWs, and Jehovah’s Witnesses.

 Crucially, it ensures that the distinctiveness of each is understood and appreciated.